MAP file format

 This is a technical file format specification article for programmers.

-For mapping tutorials, see Quake resources instead.
+For mapping tutorials, see instead.

 The .MAP file format is a 3D file format devised for Quake 1 (1996).